foliovision/fv-all-in-one-seo-pack/readme.txt

 * Usage of WP post excerpts can be turned off

 == Changelog ==

+= Version 1.6.19 - 30 Jan 2013 =
+* Added option for noindex and nofollow.
+Enable in plugin settings extra options first!
+* Fix for replacing of menu item labels

 = Version 1.6.18 - 9 Jan 2013 =
 * Fixed warnings from incomplete WP filter calls